matti-christmann/b-spline-surface-fit/README.md

 * [numpy](https://numpy.org/): Fundamental package for scientific computing in Python.
 * [pyMeshLab](https://github.com/cnr-isti-vclab/meshlab): pyMeshLab is a Python library that enables users to write scripts using the various functions available in Meshlab.

 Furthermore, the installation of [FreeCAD v0.21](https://www.freecad.org/) on the local machine is required.
-The local installation path needs to be added to the script `surface_fitting.py`.
+The local installation path needs to be added to the script `surface_fitting.py` in the following line.
+Replace USER with the user on the local machine.
 ```
   # insert path here that goes to the installation of FreeCAD
     FREECADPATH = r"C:\\Users\\USER\\AppData\\Local\\Programs\\FreeCAD 0.21\\bin"